• Skip to primary navigation

 4. Take a nap

-You might be thinking “how can I take a nap when I have anxiety??”
+You might be thinking “How can I take a nap when I have anxiety??”

-The truth is: having anxiety exhausts your mind.
+The truth is: that having anxiety exhausts your mind.
 Constantly worrying and stressing about things that may or may not even be real begins to take a toll on your brain.

 Some people have different views on naps – either it means you're lazy or it's a refreshing part of your day.